-Popular beach with dog walkers as never too busy and you can walk for miles in either direction.
+A popular beach with dog walkers as never too busy and you can walk for miles in either direction.

 Also a popular sea fishing location.

-Littlehampton West Beach is just across the bridge from the main Littlehamton family east beach and is much quieter.
+Littlehampton West Beach is just across the bridge from the main Littlehampton family east beach and is much quieter.
 Part of the Local Nature Reserve (LNR) and the Climping Beach Site of Special Scientific Interest (SSSI), which has national protection.
 It includes the sand flats, shingle, sand dunes and all animals that feed on them.
 One of only 3 sand dune systems in West Sussex.

-Botany Bay in Kent is an old fashioned sandy beach almost 200m long with chalk stacks, rock pools and gentle bathing.
-This part of the Kent coast boasts the longest stretch of chalk cliffs in Britain with Botany Bay being the northern most of seven bays in Broadstairs.
+Botany Bay in Kent is an old-fashioned sandy beach almost 200m long with chalk stacks, rock pools and gentle bathing.
+This part of the Kent coast boasts the longest stretch of chalk cliffs in Britain with Botany Bay being the northernmost of seven bays in Broadstairs.

 When the tide goes out you have a chalk reef which is thought to be one of the best in Britain.

 Joss Bay beach in Kent is a sandy beach sheltered by white chalk cliffs with rocks at either end.
-The bay was named after an 18th century smuggler called Joss Snelling and is one of the seven bays in Broadstairs.
+The bay was named after an 18th-century smuggler called Joss Snelling and is one of the seven bays in Broadstairs.